PROGrand/sticky-socket-cluster/README.md

 This software is licensed under the MIT License.

-Copyright Vladimir E. Koltunov, 2014.
+Copyright Vladimir E. Koltunov and contributors, 2014-2015.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the